 The site of the Royal Court Theatre has been at the heart of Liverpool culture for nearly 200 years.
 It was first opened in 1826 as Cooke’s New Circus and renamed in 1831 as Cooke’s Amphitheatre of Arts, presenting a programme of opera, music, theatre and ballet.
 It was renamed the Royal Court Theatre in 1881 and was the number one touring venue in Liverpool for popular theatre until the 1970s.

 Support from the Heritage Lottery Fund enabled the Royal Court Liverpool Trust to start the first substantial renovation work in the theatre for nearly 75 years.
 Work in phase one focused on the auditorium to make maximum impact on audiences who were desperate for new seats, better bar facilities and improved access.

-The requirement for the Circle was to have new and comfortable seats that were still in keeping with the look and feel of a traditional theatre chair.
+The requirement for the Circle was to have 403 comfortable new seats that were still in keeping with the look and feel of a traditional theatre chair.
 Evertaut modified the Orion VIP seat to create a new theatre seat that fulfilled the client’s criteria.
 The chairs were supplied with a polished outer back to give them a traditional theatre style and refinement.